hojat72elect/TalosVFX/README.md

 **I managed to correctly and fully merge this project into my own engine.
 That's why it's been archived.**

-**I'm going to delete this repo on 24th of December, or maybe even sooner.**
+**I'm going to delete this repo on 24th of December 2030, or maybe even sooner.**

 # Talos VFX